emmyyin/recycling-info/README.md

 [Sqlite3](https://docs.python.org/3/library/sqlite3.html) is used to store the gathered data in a SQLite database.

+[Firebase Realtime Database](https://firebase.google.com/docs/database/) and [firebase_admin](https://firebase.google.com/docs/reference/admin/python) can also be used to store the data.

 #### Running the program
 Clone the project and run following command from within the project folder:
 ```
 python scraper.py
 ```

-This starts the script which will scrape the web page for information and store it in a local database.
+This starts the script which will scrape the web page for information and store it in a database.
+Change the `main` function to choose database type.

 ### Database
+#### SQLite
-A [SQLite](https://sqlite.org/index.html) database is used to store the data.
-There are currently 6 tables in the database:
+A [SQLite](https://sqlite.org/index.html) database can be used to store the data.
+The setup currently consists of 6 tables in the database:

 ```
 RECYCLEABLES (ID,  NAME, TYPE)